AkhtariH/HoboHydraulics/README.md

 - [ ] Instead of refreshing page, refresh only sensor values
 - [ ] Dynamic locations map
 - [ ] Forgot password and email verification
+- [ ] Change notifications to slide down from the top

 ### Version 3.0
 - [ ] Roles and permission system